TheReallyRealComedian/PipelineIntel_V1/README.md

 2. Update the `SECRET_KEY` in your `.env` file to a long, random string.
 3. Use strong, unique credentials for the PostgreSQL database (`POSTGRES_USER`, `POSTGRES_PASSWORD`).
 4. Consider using a reverse proxy like Nginx in front of Gunicorn for SSL termination, caching, and load balancing.
-5. Implement a robust backup and recovery strategy for the PostgreSQL database volume.
+5. Implement a robust backup and recovery strategy for the PostgreSQL database volume (`db_data`).

 ---

 ## Data Import Format

 The application accepts a JSON array of objects for data import.
+The system is designed to be flexible and can resolve relationships by name.

 **Example 1: Importing Products and linking to a Modality by name**

-The system can resolve foreign key relationships by name.
-Provide `modality_name` instead of `modality_id`.

 ```json
 [